Textualize/textual/docs/guide/CSS.md

 You may have noticed that the `border` rule exists in both `Static` and `Alert`.
 When this happens, Textual will use the most recently defined sub-class.
 So `Alert` wins over `Static`, and `Static` wins over `Widget` (the base class of all widgets).
-Hence if both rules were in a stylesheet, `Alert` widgets would have a "solid red" border and not a "rounded green" border.
+Hence if both rules were in a stylesheet, `Alert` widgets would have a "solid red" border and not a "round green" border.

 ### ID selector